iotexproject/dev-portal-content/academy/how-to-run-a-iotex-full-node-on-a-raspberry-pi-board.md

 make docker
 ```
+this will take some time, especially if you are running the system off a slow micro SD card, and depending on your internet connection speed.
+We measured ~4m on an Odroid N2 + a Class10 V30 micro SD card.

-It's also convenient to buid the official IoTeX command line client `ioctl` at this point, as it will become useful later to interact with the blockchain:
+It's also convenient to buid the official IoTeX command line client `ioctl` at this point, as it will become useful later to interact with the blockchain using the full-node itself:

 ```
 make ioctl